frodude/API-Traveler-Card/README.md

 # API-Traveler-Card
-A traveler card system implemented for Bosch using Python Flask, Apache, and Excel VBA.
+A traveler card system implemented for Bosch using Python Flask, Apache, and Excel VBA and Power Query.
+Code has been edited for security purposes.